Tree Roots vs. Your FOundation

 Topping is a detrimental practice that weakens trees, increases their vulnerability to disease, and results in costly long-term consequences.
 In this photo you can see a topped tree vs a tree that has not been topped.

-Introducing Our Annual Care Plan for Fruit Trees
+Our Annual Care Plan for Fruit Trees

 Let us remember for you when your fruit trees need pruning.
 Learn more about our Annual Care Plan for fruit trees.

-Pruning Trees to Bring More Light into Your Garden
+Bring More Light into Your Garden

 A yard filled with beautiful trees provides shade, privacy, and aesthetic appeal, but too much shade can be a challenge—especially for vegetable gardens.
 Many vegetables require ample sunlight to grow strong and productive.
 Strategic tree pruning is a great way to increase light exposure while maintaining healthy trees and a balanced landscape.